top of page

 Evidence-based prenatal care

-Regular check-ups serve to keep an eye on the child's development and the mother's health.
-They offer the opportunity to act in a timely manner when problems become apparent.
-Pregnancy is a time of constant development and change for mother and child.
-The purpose of prenatal check-ups is to carefully observe and document this development.
-If examination appointments are attended regularly, there is a good chance of identifying risks early and taking action if necessary.
-The maternity guidelines also stipulate that the pregnant woman and, if requested, her partner are informed about the test results and given advice if medically necessary or sensible measures are required.
+Regular prenatal checkups serve to monitor the development of the child and the health of the mother.
+They offer the opportunity to take timely action if problems arise.
+Pregnancy is a time of constant development and change for both mother and child.
+The purpose of prenatal checkups is to carefully observe and document this development.
+Regular attendance at these appointments increases the likelihood of identifying risks early and taking action if necessary.
+Maternity guidelines also stipulate that the pregnant woman, and her partner upon request, will be informed and advised about the examination results if medically necessary or advisable measures are required.

 Postpartum care

-Postpartum aftercare programs with multiple home visits by midwives show very positive effects in terms of breastfeeding success, reduced incidence of postpartum depression and greater maternal self-confidence.
-Repeated home visits by midwives therefore have great potential for promoting child and family health. iBaby Team is establishing itself as a competent and reliable partner in the German healthcare system and is contributing to promoting care models.
+Postpartum care programs with multiple home visits by midwives show very positive effects, particularly regarding breastfeeding success, reduced incidence of postpartum depression, and greater maternal self-confidence.
+Multiple home visits by midwives thus have great potential for promoting child and family health. iBaby Team is establishing itself as a competent and reliable partner in the German healthcare system and is contributing to the advancement of these care models.

-After the birth, I accompany you with your child for the first time, until it is transferred to the postpartum ward or, in the case of an outpatient birth, until it goes home.
+After the birth, I will accompany you and your child during the initial period, until you are transferred to the postpartum ward or, in the case of an outpatient birth, until you go home.

-I will also look after you at home during the first few months of your postpartum period.
+I will also provide care for you at home during the first few months of your postpartum period.

 A